 On the other hand, Reaper can be pretty confusing, especially if you’ve never used a DAW before.
 The user interface is not exactly cluttered but somewhat unintuitive.

 This means that you’re likely to spend hours looking for a simple tool such as cut.

 Reaper can also get overwhelming the first time you use it and has a pretty steep learning curve.
-Most of the time, you won’t know where a particular function is, so you’ll have to go through hours of tutorials before feeling confident enough to start writing a song in it.
+You won’t know where a particular function is most of the time, so you’ll have to go through hours of tutorials before feeling confident enough to start writing a song in it.

-For what it offers, Studio One is considered to be on the more affordable side compared with some other major DAW’s.
+Studio One is considered on the more affordable side than some other major DAWs for what it offers.
 This is especially true for Studio One Prime, the lightweight version with some limitations and reduced functions.
 It is, however, free!

 That could be a great entry into the world of music production.

 Check out all the Studio One options below:

 |Studio One 5 Professional||Latest Price|